Transfer Existing LEI

 Timeline for LEI Issuance

 NordLEI endeavors to expedite the verification process, with most LEIs issued swiftly, typically within a few hours after payment has been received.
-The LEI is then cataloged in the global LEI database for public access.
+The LEI is then catalogued in the global LEI database for public access.

 Ongoing LEI number management